-Microfinance (3) BUS 363
+BUS 363 Microfinance (3)

-This course examines microfinance as a business oriented tool to help alleviate global poverty so that sustainable, systematic change might occur.
-Students will define and explore the growing practice of microfinance and its impact here in the United States and around he world.
+Spring (odd years) This course examines microfinance as a business oriented tool to help alleviate global poverty so that sustainable, systematic change might occur.
+Students will define and explore the growing practice of microfinance and its impact here in the United States and around the world.
 Emphasis is on using microfinance tools, business strategies, and innovation to address the social and economic problems.